MrKuchkarov/MrKuchkarov/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: I’m studying technical content writing and also studying in the Yandex Workshop.
+- :seedling: I’m studying technical content writing and also studying in the Yandex Practicum.

 - :zap: In my free time, I solve problems in leetcode and read technical articles.
 I also like to run marathons